Ken501/eks/README.md

 <!-- Intro -->
 # Introduction
 Repository for aws elastic kubernetes service project.
 Infrastructure terraform configuration files present.
-This project is still a work-in-progress
+This project is still a work-in-progress.

+# CI/CD
+A yaml configuration file is included that is compatible with Microsoft Azure DevOps platform.
+The pipeline configuration runs a development pipeline that only triggers with branches that are not equal to main and a production branch that triggers when a merge occurs.

 <!-- Dir Summary -->
 # Directory Guide